Live to tell the tale

 Eve has written four novels and taught creative writing for six years.
 She originally had the idea for the book when looking for a practical solution to a present-buying problem for her father, who's almost 80 and retired, having spent 50 years running a fish and chip shop.
 Inspired by the idea, Eve called on the help of her friend and collaborator Anthony, formerly head of creative writing at the University of Nottingham, to develop the project.

-We spoke to Eve and Phil about how The Accidental Memoir came to be and how it can help benefit older people, as well as asking them to set us a writing task in which you could win 1 of 10 signed copies of the book.
+We spoke to Eve and Anthony about how The Accidental Memoir came to be and how it can help benefit older people, as well as asking them to set us a writing task in which you could win 1 of 10 signed copies of the book.

 How did the idea for the book come about?

 Eve: 'I was trying to think of a present for my father.
 He doesn’t like expensive, boring, practical things and needed cheering up.
 He has rheumatoid arthritis and I could see him rapidly taking root in his armchair, so I wanted to give him something that would make him feel better, make him feel treasured, and something personal.
 The idea came all of a sudden to create a notebook filled with life writing prompts that would get him to write about his life and get him communicating, because he doesn’t talk much.
 I know he’s had an interesting life, as most people have, so I wanted to get his stories from him, and thought this would be a good way.
 It made me think, “Who wouldn’t want a book to give to a parent, or a child, or any relative or friend, to learn about their life?”
 And that’s when I called Anthony.’